The Hon Julie Bishop MP (Kilburn 1973)

 She was the leader of the Adelaide-based, internationally-acclaimed Australian String Quartet (formerly Tankstream Quartet) until 2011.

 Sophie is a frequent soloist with the Australian Symphony Orchestras.
 She is Concertmaster of the Melbourne Symphony Orchestra and violin lecturer at the Australian National Academy of Music.
+Sophie was recently appointed Artistic Director of the Melbourne Chamber Orchestra (MCO), commencing her role in 2023.

 Jane Peters-Carver (nee Peters, Patteson 1979)